fscorrupt/awesome-stars/README.md

 ## Python

+- [BigBodyCobain/Shadowbroker](https://github.com/BigBodyCobain/Shadowbroker) - Open-source intelligence for the global theater.
+Track everything from the corporate/private jets of the wealthy, and spy satellites, to seismic events in one unified interface.
+Hook an AI agent up to
 - [ttlequals0/MinusPod](https://github.com/ttlequals0/MinusPod) - MinusPod is a self-hosted server that removes ads before you ever hit play
 - [ellite/scrob](https://github.com/ellite/scrob) - Scrob - Self-hosted media tracking app.
 It syncs your libraries from Jellyfin, Plex, and Emby, tracks your watch history, ratings, and personal lists - Your own private Letterboxd + Trakt
 - [totaldebug/armadarr](https://github.com/totaldebug/armadarr) - A home assistant integration for managing all Arr platforms